 - a.
 A primary sign shall be erected only on the business premise to which the sign pertains and shall be located far enough from the main thoroughfare to allow full line of sight for pedestrian and vehicular traffic entering and exiting the site and shall not unduly obstruct the visibility of other signs or property in the area. - b.
 Maximum Height: eighteen (18) feet measured from the centerline of Route 16. - c.
-Minimum distance from the edge of the traveled way or, as permitted by the State, shall be ten (10) feet. - d.
-Minimum distance from the boundary lines of other properties shall be twentyfive (25) feet.
+Minimum distance from the edge of the traveled way or, as permitted by the d.
+Minimum distance from the boundary lines of other properties shall be twenty-five (25) feet.